mlund/faunus/docs/_docs/install.md

 ### Resetting the build system

-If you need to change the compiler or for another reason want to reset the build system, do:
+To change the compiler or for another reason reset the build system, do:

 ~~~ bash
 make clean